Henry County Vehicle Impound Guide

 Required Documents

-- Cash or credit card for fees: Be prepared to pay all towing and storage fees.
+- Payment for Fees: You must pay all applicable towing and storage fees.

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
-You have two main options:
+If your driver's license is suspended or revoked due to the DUI arrest, you cannot personally retrieve the vehicle.
+In this case, you have two options:

 - Their valid driver's license

-Contact the impound lot directly to inquire about accepted payment methods.
-Most accept cash, and many accept credit cards.
-Some may accept debit cards or money orders.
+Call the impound lot in advance to confirm their accepted payment methods.
+Most impound lots accept cash, and some may accept credit cards or money orders.
+Be prepared to pay the full amount due before the vehicle will be released.

 Timeline